 Copy that guarantees great meetings

-Jeff Bezos, the world’s richest man, insists on unconventional six-page memos for all meetings.
+Jeff Bezos, one of the world’s richest men, insists on unconventional six-page memos for all meetings.
 In this blog post, we provide you with essential tips for summarising the key issues in a way that is considered, stimulating and easy to read.